LeapYear/areas-of-contribution/upstream-README.md

 ## Motivation

-We intend for the skills listed in this repo to describe the *impact* that a Pivot has.
+We intend for the skills listed in this repo to describe the *impact* that an individual has.
 We're trying to not focus too much on specific activities.

 This is because we want to avoid [adverse incentives](https://en.wikipedia.org/wiki/Perverse_incentive) or "gamifiying" the performance of activities to the detriment of outcomes.
 Also, there is often more than one activity, or way of doing an activity, that can lead to a particular outcome.
 So we want to align our standards with positive outcomes for our teams, our customers, and our company.

-For more background on the thinking behind our current feedback process, [watch this video](https://sites.google.com/a/pivotal.io/cloud-foundry/resources/events-recordings/tech-talks/tt_feedback).

 ## How to interpret "frequency" & "impact"